 To experience the university’s rich environment, we invite you to gather with us online for a virtual information session and student panel.
 Please see the Visit Georgetown page to register for an upcoming event.

 Georgetown actively seeks and recruits highly talented and motivated students from all backgrounds.
 The university enrolls more than 6,300 undergraduates from all 50 states and over 130 countries; approximately a third of all students are fluent in more than one language when they arrive on campus.
 Whether you hail from a small, rural community or a major metropolitan area – or somewhere in between – you will find a place among Georgetown’s dynamic and talented community of students.

 Georgetown’s commitment to ensuring a diverse student body is evidenced through its need-blind admission process and its commitment to meet 100% of the demonstrated financial need for all eligible students.
 Every undergraduate applicant receives admission consideration without regard to his or her financial circumstances.
 Once admitted, every student will have his or her demonstrated financial need met in full.
-Visit Multicultural Recruitment page of our website to learn more about the Georgetown’s diverse community.
+Visit Diversity and Access page of our website to learn more about the Georgetown’s diverse community.

 School of Nursing and Health Studies

 Join Our Mailing List

 Georgetown Army ROTC